daleysoftware/github-org-stats/README.md

 # Github Org Stats

-Generate useful and actionable statistics for your Github organization.
+Generate interesting leaderboard statistics from your Github Organization.

 ## Overview

 This tool will generate a leaderboard report for your Github organization.
 The leaderboard report contains the following fields:

 - User name (first & last)
 - User ID
 - User Avatar URL
 - Score This Month (last 30 days)
 - Score Last Month (the 30 days prior)

 The _Score_ is computed as follows.
 Each commit is given a value of 10 points.
 10 lines of code is worth 1 point, with a cap of 100 points per week in a given